zhiweil/ansible-playground/README.md

 ```

 ## Verify SSH connections
-Log into ansible-master and SSH onto the other two remote nodes.
+Log into ansible-master and SSH onto the other two managed nodes.
 ```bash
 # Log into ansible-master docker image
 docker exec -it ansible-master bash